llSourcell/AI-Compliance-Copilot/README.md

 # Veritas - AI Compliance Copilot

 An enterprise, “glass‑box” RAG system engineered for truth, privacy, and production.
 It ingests PDFs, retrieves with hybrid search + reranking, generates answers with strict citations, and enforces configurable PII redaction — all with observability hooks to prove what the model saw and why.
+[Live Demo](https://compliance-copilot-api-de2f0b07d15c.herokuapp.com/)

 ![image](https://i.imgur.com/BUE3b7B.png)